Recently, I had to buy glasses.

 - My mother thinks all glasses look “fine”.
 WHAT DOES THAT EVEN MEAN??
 Blast the sighted!!

 - My eye care scheme gives me a 20% discount (Yay!) off glasses that are already 3 times more expensive than the glasses I would normally buy (Boo!).

 I sometimes feel the universe needs a firm whack on the nose.

-After these enlightening thoughts Mother made it known that she requires tea as a support system and as I required her as my support system I decided to take her to my usual café.
+After these enlightening thoughts Mother made it known that she requires tea as her support system and as I required her as my support system I decided to take her to my usual café.
 Located back in the direction we had come… over an hour away; a café rather close to my usual optician.
 I wasn’t smiling when I put this together.

 I contemplated many things on the bus ride back.
 Hunger, shame and rage all played into this.
 Ultimately, I came to the sorry conclusion that my endeavours thus far had resulted in failure.

 Plan B was to get to my usual optician, buy some glasses, head to the café and laugh fancifully at a twisted afternoon.

 5 pm should not be bedtime on a Saturday.